To receive the MLA degree, students complete nine courses:

 What is the MLA program structure like?

-- Classes meet remotely or in-person once a week for ten weeks on weekday evenings and Saturday mornings for three hours.
+- Classes meet online or in-person once a week for ten weeks on weekday evenings and Saturday mornings for three hours.

 - Students register for one-to-three courses per quarter (autumn, winter, spring, summer).